 The IRB Chair or designee is responsible for determining whether the research meets the expedited criteria, based on review and approval of the investigator's application to the IRB.
 However, it is at the IRB Chair’s or designee’s discretion to require full board review, even when the project appears to meet the criteria for expedited review.

-A listing of all protocols that have been reviewed and approved through the expedited process or determined to be exempt is e-mailed to all University of Iowa IRB members on a monthly basis.
+A listing of all protocols that have been reviewed and approved through the expedited process or determined to be exempt is emailed to all University of Iowa IRB members on a monthly basis.
 These reports include initial reviews, continuing reviews and reviews of modifications to previously approved research.

 When an application is submitted to the IRB, the application undergoes an initial administrative pre-screening process to ensure that the application is complete.
 Once the application is complete, the staff member who conducts administrative pre-screen sends the application to the appropriate person based on a pre-defined path of review and list of reviewers that includes IRB Chairs and Chair-designees for expedited review and application analysts to prepare for full board review.